cncf/students/README.md

 ## 8. **[In depth training courses](https://training.linuxfoundation.org/)**

-Once students have gotten their feet wet with cloud-native technologies, CNCF also provides a variety of more in-depth training courses, including:
+Once students have gotten their feet wet with cloud native technologies, CNCF also provides a variety of more in-depth training courses, including:

 - [Introduction to Linux](https://training.linuxfoundation.org/training/introduction-to-linux/)